This is the galaxy we live in. The beautiful detailed spiral of the Milky Way.

 Now, to say that the Kingdom of God is previous – previous to us seeing and joining in – is to say that the Kingdom of God is beyond us.
 Yes the Kingdom of God is within us and among us.
 It is also beyond us.
 It is a bigger perspective than Christian/non-Christian or Church/non-Church.

 “NO” TO GOD.
 “YES” TO THE KINGDOM OF GOD?

 In another place Jesus says the Kingdom of God is like two sons.
-The Father says, “Will you plough the field for me?”
+The Father says, “Will you work today in the vineyard for me?”
 One son says, “Yes”, but it is no more than verbal assent.
-No actual ploughing occurs.
-The other son says “No” to the father, but later decides of his own accord to plough the field.
+No actual work occurs.
+The other son says “No” to the father, but later decides of his own accord to do some work in the vineyard.
 So Jesus asks, “Which one did the will of the father?”
 Answer: the one who said “no” but actually ploughed the field.

 Wait a second!
 In this story the Father represents God.
-That means that what we have here is a picture of a person who has said “No” to God – actually ploughing his field for him.
+That means that what we have here is a picture of a person who has said “No” to God – actually working his vineyard for him.
 Here is a person who has said “No” to God – actually doing the work of God!

 Through this story Jesus is teaching us to perceive a reality among people in the world around us.
 Off the top of my head I can think of many people who have not said “yes” to God, or who have even said “no” to God, whose love and work and care for people and whose beautiful character often appear to manifest the Kingdom of God better than some religious believers do!

 As a Christian believer I have sometimes looked upon my kingdom-manifesting friends and asked in my mind, “Why aren’t you a Christian.
 You should be a Christian!
 You would make an awesome Christian!!”
 But the Kingdom of God is not a Christian/non-Christian paradigm.

 Rajiv Parti – author of “Dying to Live”